akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 Subscribe to Metrics Events
 ---------------------------

-It's possible to subscribe to the metrics events directly to implement other functionality.
+It is possible to subscribe to the metrics events directly to implement other functionality.

 .. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/java/sample/cluster/factorial/japi/MetricsListener.java#metrics-listener